Rev Dr Claire Macdonald

 Tutor in Ministerial Training and Chaplain

 Since the mid-1980s Claire has written on the experimental tradition in theatre and performance, focusing on women artists and writers across cultures and genres, among them Kathy Acker, Bobby Baker, Cornelia Parker, Fiona Templeton, Deborah Levy, Rose English, Alison Knowles, Rose Garrard, Susan Trangmar, Lizzie Calligas, Idit Nathan, Leda Papaconstandinou, Yvonne Rainer and Martha Wilson.
 In 1995 she co-founded the cross-disciplinary journal Performance Research.
-She is an Associate Editor of PAJ: a Journal of Performance and Art and a Board member of the Live Art Development Agency and of the journal Performance and Religion.
+She is an Associate Editor of PAJ: a Journal of Performance and Art a former Board member of the Live Art Development Agency and a Board member of the journal Performance and Religion.

-She writes ‘Rising Green’, a monthly column for the Unitarian publication The Inquirer.
-She has an interest in the sermon as a creative form across faiths and has preached, given public talks and curated public events on the arts and spirituality in the UK, Europe and America.
+Claire has an interest in the sermon as a creative form across faiths and has preached, given public talks and curated public events on the arts and spirituality in the UK, Europe and America.
 Her religious thinking and writing shares with her creative practice an interest in the social and spiritual commons, the place where spiritual awareness meets social change.